Algebraization of Mochizuki's anabelian variation of ring structures, perfectoid geometry and formal groups: Existence of Universal -Formal Groups

 The above theorem shows very explicitly that the fluidity of the ring structures on $\O_K$ arises from the fluidity of strict $\O_K^\tr$-formal group laws and in this sense fluidity of additive structures of $\O_K^\tr\cup \{0 \}$ is encoded in the fluidity of certain formal group laws.

 This leads one to suspect that fluidity of local additive structures might be a reflection of existence of universal $\O^\tr$-formal group law over some suitably universal ring.
 This hope is realized in the theorem proved below.
-This result is weaker than what can probably be proved using a more sophisticated techniques--namely an appropriate version of the \emph{functional equation lemma} of \cite{hazewinkel-book}.
-But I think this result is more than adequate for my illustrative purpose here.

 \bthm Let $M$ be any commutative monoid.
 Then there exists a universal $M$-formal group over a ring $L_M$ and homomorphism of multiplicative monoids $M\to L_M$ with the following universal property.
 If $\tilde{\sF}$ is an $M$-formal group over some ring $R$ then there is a ring homomorphism $f:L_M\to R$ and $\tilde{\sF}(x,y)$ is obtained by applying $f$ to the coefficients of $\sF(x,y)$.
 Conversely any homomorphism of rings $L_M\to R$ provides an $M$-formal group on $R$. \ethm